ClifHouck/boot-devstack/README.md

 Also, there's a task file in ${repo_root}/roles/devstack/tasks/customization_tasks.yml where you can specify custom tasks you want to execute before ./stack.sh is run.

 Needs work to make it more flexible and useful!
-Feel free to contribue!
+Feel free to contribute!